SAMMMYYY233/tezos-app-for-Hack-for-Tomorrow/README.md

 ## What's tezos app

-tezos app is a smart contract code generator - you just specify the smart contract's specification and tezosgen generates type-safe `.swift` files, so using smart contracts in your iOS or Mac app has never been easier!
+tezos app is a smart contract code generator - you just specify the smart contract's specification and tezos app generates type-safe `.swift` files, so using smart contracts in your iOS or Mac app has never been easier!

 ## Installation